3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 <details>
 <summary>Who is Brendan Eich?</summary>

 He is the creator of JavaScript, which he created in 10 days!
 He co-founded Mozilla.
-And is the CEO of Brave Software, an internet security company.
+And he is the CEO of Brave Software, an internet security company.

 </details>